sshehrozali/sshehrozali/README.md

 ### 👋 Hi, I am Shehroz
-Software Engineer working in Backend, Microservices, Distributed systems, Streaming platforms, Event-driven, Real-time and ERP systems.

-Architectures: Hexagonal, Onion, Clean, Domain-driven, Event-driven, API Gateway, Service Discovery, Modular-monolith, Single-tier, Multi-tier.

-I talk and write about: Extreme Programming (XP), Test-driven Development (TDD), Behaviour-driven Development (BDD), Clean Code and Lean mindset.
+Love working in complex Distributed and High concurrent systems powered by millions of customers.
+Currently using Java 17+.

 Subscribe to my newsletter: [Here](https://shehroztalks.medium.com/)